We're here to help

 What’s the size of the UK domiciliary care market?

-More recently, a 2023 report found that adult social care (which includes home care) adds £55.7 billion per year to the economy in England – up by 8.5% from 2021-22.
+A 2024 report found that adult social care (which includes home care) contributes £68.1 billion to the economy in England – up by 13.2% since 2022/23.

 However, because statistics are gathered by nation, the exact size of the UK domiciliary care market is hard to gauge.

-And so the following domiciliary care statistics should be treated as an estimate.
+The following domiciliary care statistics should be treated as an estimate.
 You can find more info on each nation’s home care regulatory body’s website.

-How many people use domiciliary care?
+How many people use domiciliary care in the UK?

 While most people access domiciliary care through their local authority, almost a quarter (23.5%) pay for it themselves.